Hydrothermal/better-pastebin/README.md

 });
 ```

 Deletes a paste.
 You must be logged in to do this, and you can only delete a paste that you created.
-Note that the ID of a paste should be supplied, not the URL - e.g. `uRUYcpnR`, not `http://pastebin.com/uRUYcpnR`.
+Either the ID or the URL of a paste can be supplied.

 ### Getting information about the logged-in user
 ```javascript